hospital-channeling/Doctor_service/README.md

 | PUT    | `/doctors/{doctorId}/availability/{id}` | Update doctor availability             |
 | DELETE | `/doctors/{doctorId}/availability/{id}` | Delete doctor availability             |

+## Code Summary

+### `DoctorAvailabilityController`

+This is where you handle incoming HTTP requests.
+You define endpoints here like `GET /doctors/{doctorId}/availability` and you'll use the `DoctorAvailabilityService` to perform operations based on these requests.

+### `DoctorAvailability` (in entity package)

+This is an entity class, which Hibernate (the ORM used by Spring Data JPA) will use to create the `doctor_availability` table in the MySQL database.

+### `DoctorAvailabilityRepository` (in repository package)

+This is a Spring Data JPA repository for `DoctorAvailability`.
+Spring will automatically implement this interface in a bean that has the same name but starting with a lowercase letter (i.e., `doctorAvailabilityRepository`).

+### `DoctorAvailabilityService` (in service package)

+This is an interface that defines the operations you can perform on `DoctorAvailability` entities.

+### `DoctorAvailabilityServiceImpl` (in service package)

+This class implements `DoctorAvailabilityService`, using `DoctorAvailabilityRepository` to interact with the database.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.